 - We read a book on the couch, and he wants to be on a lap.

-- Brush everyone’s teeth, which for an 18 month is a quick 5-10 second brush with either water or learning toothpaste.
+- Brush everyone’s teeth, which for an 18 month is a quick 5-10 second brush with water.

 - Last, I nurse him before bed while we sing a song to all three and kiss them goodnight!